Tunisian police fire tear gas on protesters asking to close a garbage dump | Headlines

 Tunisian police fire tear gas on protesters asking to close a garbage dump

+Tunisian police fired tear gas on Monday at protesters who refused an authority's decision to reopen a controlled landfill in the southern town of Agareb, the first test for the government appointed by president Kais Saied, who seized executive power in July.
+Local radio Shems FM and witnesses said a young protester was killed by police tear gas in the southern town of Agareb.

-Tunisian police fired tear gas on Monday on protesters who refused an authority's decision to reopen a controlled landfill in the southern town of Agareb, the first test for the government appointed by president Kais Saied who seized executive power in July.
+Tunisian police fired tear gas on Monday at protesters who refused an authority's decision to reopen a controlled landfill in the southern town of Agareb, the first test for the government appointed by president Kais Saied, who seized executive power in July.

-The accumulation of waste sparked widespread anger in Sfax, where thousands protested last week saying the authorities were deliberately killing them and violating their right to life.
-Agareb landfill, 20 kilomters from Sfax, was closed this year following the complaint of residents, who said diseases have spread and they are suffering an environmental disaster because the landfill has reached its maximum capacity.
+The accumulation of waste sparked widespread anger in Sfax, where thousands protested last week saying the authorities were deliberately killing them and violating their rights.
+The Agareb landfill, 20km from Sfax, was closed this year after residents complained, saying that diseases have spread and that they are suffering an environmental disaster.

-President Kais Saied called on the Minister of the Interior and the Prime Minister to find an immediate solution to the accumulation of waste in Sfax.
-Late on Monday, the Ministry of Environment reopened the closed estuary, despite a judicial decision prohibiting its reopening.
+Saied called on the Minister of the Interior and the Prime Minister to find an immediate solution.
+Late on Monday, the Ministry of Environment reopened the closed landfill , despite a judicial decision prohibiting that.

-Witnesses said that with the start of collecting waste from Sfax and loading it towards Agareb, hundreds of young people gathered, rejecting the decision to open it, which prompted the police to fire gas to disperse them.
-Saied has faced mounting criticism abroad since he assumed executive authority in July, then brushed aside most of the constitution to seize near total power in moves critics have called a coup.
+Witnesses said when workers began collecting waste and transporting it to Agareb, hundreds of young people gathered, rejecting the decision, which prompted police to fire tear gas to disperse them.
+Saied has faced mounting criticism abroad since he assumed executive authority in July, brushing aside most of the constitution to seize near total power in moves critics have called a coup.

-Saied unveiled a new government in October and has promised a national dialog, but has yet to lay out a detailed plan to restore normal constitutional order as donors demand.
+Saied unveiled a new government in October and has promised a national dialogue, but has yet to lay out a detailed plan to restore normal constitutional order.
 (Reporting By Tarek Amara; Editing by David Gregorio)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)